ROL-1/macgyver/README.md

 - display.py: takes care of the loading of the images and the display by the pygame module.
 ---
 ### Version features:
+__Choose number of objects__
+Before playing, a menu invite the player to choose the number of objects.
+The player must then collect them all before confronting the Guardian.

+__Replay__
+When the game end, the player is invite to choose if he want to play again.

 __New labyrinths__
 It is possible to add new labyrinths, in the 'levels' folder, respecting the structure and putting it in .json format.
 The program then automatically loads a random labyrinth among the files present in the folder.

 Structure of the labyrinth: a square of 15 sprites out of 15 sprites, where:
 - W: is a wall,